 - Adding or removing a constraint rule.

-- Adding or removing a constraint rule condition.
+- Adding or removing a constraint rule condition and actions.

-- Modifying anything in a constraint rule condition.
+- Modifying anything in a constraint rule condition and actions.

-Users who are going to run Constraint Rule Maintenance must have read/write access to ProductConstraintView__c object .
-All CPQ users must have at least read access.
-These users should also have ProductConstraintView Visualforce page access and Apex class access enabled.
+To run Constraint Rule Maintenance you must have read/write access to ProductConstraintView__c object.
+You must also have ProductConstraintView Visualforce page access and Apex class access enabled.

 If the Constraint Rule Maintenance tab is not already available, you can add it as follows:

-- Go to App Setup > Create > Apps and click Edit beside Apps Apttus Batch Updates.
+- Go to Setup > App Setup > Create > Apps and click Edit next to Apttus Batch Updates.

-- Add Constraint Rule Maintenance and click Save.
+- Click Save.
 The tab should now be available.

 If the tab is still not available, as a workaround you can manually append apex/Apttus_Config2__ProductConstraint View to your URL in the address bar.